phax/phive/README.md

   * ph-bdve-en16931 - Validation rules for the EN 16931 (European e-Invoicing norm based on CEN TC 434)

 # News
+  * v3.1.2 - 2017-06-06
+    * Fixed a problem with XSLT based validation when using anything different from a DOM Document as the validation source
   * v3.1.1 - 2017-06-01
     * Re-added SimplerInvoicing 1.1 rules
     * Enabled Schematron caching by default